What is the LOOKUP Function?

 The LOOKUP Function is categorized under Excel Lookup and Reference functions.
 The function performs a rough match lookup either in a one-row or one-column range and returns the corresponding value from another one-row or one-column range.

 While doing financial analysis, if we wish to compare two rows or columns, we can use the LOOKUP function.
 It is designed to handle the simplest cases of vertical and horizontal lookup.

-The more advanced version of the LOOKUP function is HLOOKUP and VLOOKUP.
+The more advanced versions of the LOOKUP function are HLOOKUP and VLOOKUP.